-Driver: Select the relevant camera driver.

-IP Address: Set the IP address of the camera to add.

-Scan: Scan the network for available cameras.
+Driver Select the relevant camera driver.
+IP Address Set the IP address of the camera to add.
+Scan Scan: Scan the network for available cameras.
 Click on a camera and driver and an IP address will be automatically set.
 (Under Scan will be the option to list cameras that are already linked to other servers.
 Check Show devices used by servers.
-Show devices used by servers

-Video input will be used if connecting to an encoder that has multiple analogue inputs.
+Show devices used by servers Video input Video input will be used if connecting to an encoder that has multiple analogue inputs.
 If not, leave it on 1.

-Port has a default setting, but can be configured to connect through desired port.

-Login and password are the camera's current login details.

-Encryption: Encrypted connection and control is supported on certain camera models (where supported by the manufacturer).
+Port Port has a default setting, but can be configured to connect through desired port.
+Login and Password Login and password are the camera's current login details.
+Encryption Encrypted connection and control are supported on certain camera models (where supported by the manufacturer).
 See the Secure Camera Connection and Control section.